 3. Science: Scientists have not been idle in the field of suicide.
 However, social scientists have been content to study suicide as a phenomenon.
 Suicide fascinates them because it seems to violate straightforward models of evolution and survival of the fittest.

 4. Philosophy: Although philosophy is the “mother of all knowledge” and the foundation of the sciences, today it seems not to be a science, since universities class it with the Liberal Arts.
 Unlike the monolithic opposition of religion and the law, philosophers appear to be all over the map concerning suicide.
 By gross oversimplification we can characterize the attitudes of philosophy as follows:

 - The Forbidders (Camus, Sartre, Chesterton, Mill, Kant, Hobbes) consider suicide as being contrary to natural law, or wrong because it represents a lack of willingness to confront the real difficulties of life.

 - The Conditional Permitters accept suicide, often grudgingly, as appropriate for reasons of honor (seppuku, the Stoics, Confucius) or as a last resort when life becomes intolerable (Hume, Ayn Rand).

 - The Libertarians (Schopenhauer, Szasz, Améry) assert that the freedom to commit suicide is a fundamental human right.
 Therefore, it is wrong to forbid it.

 Science Speculation: Ultimately, the attitude that an individual or a society takes toward suicide comes down to values.
 Is life itself such an overreaching value that it must be preserved at absolutely any cost?
 Evidently, many believe this.
-However, there are factors that to many trump, or at least impair, the sacrosanct status of life as a (capitalized) Value.
+However, there are factors that to many take precedence, or at least impair, the sacrosanct status of life as a (capitalized) Value.
 These include: incurable pain; altruism; honor; and even the vigorous assertion of personal freedom.

 What circumstances do you think might justify suicide, from a moral, ethical or intellectual standpoint?
 To what extent does your view arise from the values with which you were raised?